digitalaidseattle/plymouth-housing/docs/working-agreement.md

 ## Work-life Balance

+- We strive to work a minimum of 4 hours a week.
 - We work in a volunteering org and respect this, especially when setting up recurring meetings.
 - We record meetings when possible, so that team members who could not attend live can listen later.